 In November 2017, Danone announced its intention to sharpen its focus on regenerative agriculture, our term for a combined set of practices that strengthen agricultural resilience.
 We see regenerative agriculture as resting on three pillars: protecting soil, empowering a new generation of farmers, and promoting animal welfare.

 A thin layer of topsoil is responsible for 95% of all the food produced for human consumption.
 Yet soil is a resource that we have taken for granted; an estimated 33% of land worldwide (source: Main report of FAO - Status of the World's soil ressources, 2015) moderately to highly degraded.
 By transforming agricultural practices, we can begin to reverse this situation and build healthy and resilient soil.

 Healthy soil is a carbon sink, storing a vast amount of carbon withdrawn from the atmosphere by plants via photosynthesis.
-That is why we promote agricultural practices which enhance soil organic matter content and help sequester more carbon, such as using rotating crops, reducing soil tillage, and using crop residues as compost.
+That is why we promote agricultural practices which enhance soil organic matter content and help sequester more carbon, such as limiting chemical inputs, rotating crops, reducing soil tillage, and using crop residues as compost.

 Studies have also shown that healthier soils are more resistant to both drought and erosion from heavy rainfall.
 Healthy soil is able to retain more water, energizing its ability to support microorganisms and plant growth.

 Representing a full quarter of the world’s biodiversity, the microorganisms present in healthy soil nourish and protect vegetal and animal biodiversity, creating healthy ecosystems that are more resilient to the stresses of climate change.

 Danone is working with a number of partners to help improve global understanding of how agricultural practices can help nourish and protect soil health.